platformio/platformio-core/docs/librarymanager/creating.rst

 :ref:`library_config`.
 It can be located inside your library or in the another location where |PIOAPICR| will have *HTTP* access.

+Updates to existing libraries are done every 24 hours.
+In case a more urgent update is required, you can post a request on PlatformIO `community <https://community.platformio.org/>`_.

 .. contents::

 Source Code Location